 Java Double and Float NaN values do not have an equivalent Oracle NUMBER representation.
 For example, for Oracle BINARY_FLOAT and BINARY_DOUBLE data types, negative zero is coerced to positive zero and all NaNs are coerced to the canonical one.
-So, a NullPointerException is thrown whenever a Double.NaN value or a Float.NaN value is oracle.sql.NUMBER n = new oracle.sql.NUMBER(Double.NaN); System.out.println(n.doubleValue()); // throws NullPointerException
+So, a NullPointerException is thrown whenever a Double.NaN value or a Float.NaN value is converted into an Oracle NUMBER using the oracle.sql.NUMBER class.
+For instance, the following code throws a NullPointerException:

+''' oracle.sql.NUMBER n = new oracle.sql.NUMBER(Double.NaN); System.out.println(n.doubleValue()); // throws NullPointerException '''